-9.9.
+9.10.
 TEMPERATURE CONTROLLER

 FDC-4300 Fuzzy Logic plus PID microprocessor-based controller, incorporates a bright, easy to read 4-digit LED display, indicating process value.
 The Fuzzy Logic technology enables a process to reach a predetermined set point in the shortest time, with the minimum of overshoot during power-up or external load disturbance.
 The units feature three touch keys to select the various control and input parameters.
-Our unit is powered by 11-28 or 90-264 VDC/AC supply, incorporating a 2 amp.
-Control relay output and dual 2 amp. alarm relays output as standard.
+Our unit is powered by 11-28 or 90-264 VDC/AC supply, incorporating a 2 amp. control relay output and dual 2 amp. alarm relays output as standard.
 The unit is set up to digitally display temperature in degrees F. There are LED status indicators to show activation of Outputs 1 and alarm 1 and the set point and ambient is displayed.
 The outputs are on/Off signals.
 Alarm 1 signal controls the constant (throttled) low flow injection, and Out 1 signals the make-up (full flow) injection.
-As each solenoid shuts off a timed vapor purge will clear the lines to prevent any CO2 snow from forming in the headers.
-The lower limit set point is programmed to not go below -95F, but can be reprogrammed for warmer or colder limits if the situation warrants it.
+The lower limit set point is programmed to not go below -95F, but can be reprogrammed for warmer or colder limits if the situation warrants it

 Control functions, alarm settings, and other parameters are easily entered through the front keypad.
 Programmed data is protected from unauthorized changes with its "ENABLE MOD" security system.
 Battery back-up protects against data loss during AC power outages.

 The instrument is removable from its housing.
 External wiring for the controller is connected to the panel board at the back of the housing.

 To remove the instrument from its housing, loosen the screw lock centered on the lower part of the face of the instrument.
 Pull the instrument straight out.

 When reinstalling, be sure that the vertically mounted circuit boards are inserted in the correct grooves in the top and bottom of the housing and make certain the lock screw is sufficiently tight.

 The controller has a default circuit and is checked out at the time of freezer assembly.
 Should a temperature control problem develop, first check for loose connections to the controller and the temperature sensor and the sensor connection in the module apparatus box.